81Hari/Zoho/Simple Coding/Sum of Huge Numbers/README.md

 <ul>
   <li>Create Two arrays with size of 100</li>

   <li>Now read the first number and second number as String from user</li>

   <li>Traverse the String1(first number) digit by digit from the last and store the each digit in the array from the last</li>

   <li>j = N-1-i</li>

   <li> arr[j] = Integer.parseInt(rawInput.substring(n1-1-i,n1-i))</li>

   <li>Now do the same process for the second number</li>

-  <li> Now declare one variable to store remaining (When we add two numbers, if we get two digit number we keep one digit in remaining and add it to next)<li>
+  <li> Now declare one variable to store remaining (When we add two numbers, if we get two digit number we keep one digit in remaining and add it to next)</li>

   <li>Now add the two arrays elements from the last and store result in third array</li>

   <li> print the third array</li>
 </ul>